rajvishah13/Game_Of_Thrones/README.md

 # Game_Of_Thrones
-A full stack assignment built using Rest API, MongoDB and Node.js
+A back-end web development assignment built using Rest API, MongoDB and Node.js

 Tools needed to run and test app
 Nodejs, npm, express, nodemon